laravel/docs/pennant.md

 When creating a feature you will need to provide a name and a Closure.
 The Closure should return the initial value for the feature.
 Typically, features are defined in a service provider using the `Feature` facade.
 The Closure will be passed the "scope" for the feature check, which would commonly be the currently authenticated user.

-In this example, we will define a feature for rolling out a new API implementation incrementally to our application's users.
+In this example, we will define a feature for incrementally rolling out a new API to our application's users.

 ```php
 <?php